Beinsezii/bsz-cui-extras/README.md

   - Input
     - `use_aspect_scale` : Use aspect & scale inputs instead of desired width/height inputs

-### bsz-principled-sdxl.py
+### bsz-principled.py
-All-in-one solution for SDXL text2img, img2img and scaling/hi res fix.
-Essentially the sdxl and sdxl-upscale workflows both in one node.
-Do note that while this node shouldn't be any slower than the regular workflow, due to ComfyUI caching latent results **per-node**, even changing just a refiner setting on this node will result in sampling starting over from the first base pass.
-There are at least some minimal internal optimizations to skip passes that aren't needed.

-Scaling works by running initial scaling passes before running the final pass at `target` size
+All-in-one nodes for SDXL and Scaling pipelines.

+#### BSZPrincipledSDXL:
+Text2Image, Image2Image pipeline workflows with optional refiner.
 Input fields
   - `base_model` : Model from base checkpoint
   - `base_clip` : CLIP from base checkpoint
-  - `latent_image` : Latent image to start from
+  - `latent` : Latent image to start from
   - `refiner_model` : Model from refiner checkpoint. **Optional**
   - `refiner_clip` : CLIP from refiner checkpoint. **Optional**
-  - `pixel_scale_vae` : VAE used for pixel scaling methods. **Optional**, only needed if they're being used
-  - `positive_prompt_G` : Positive prompt for base CLIP G and refiner
+  - `positive_prompt` : Positive prompt
-  - `positive_prompt_L` : Positive prompt for base CLIP L. Usually either set to the same as CLIP G but sometimes is used for supporting terms
   - `negative_prompt` : Negative prompt
   - `steps` : Steps for non-scaled pass
-  - `denoise` : Denoise amount for latent input
+  - `denoise` : Denoise amount for latent input.
+Recommend 0.3 for img2img/pixel scale, 0.6 for latent scale
   - `cfg` : CFG scale
   - `refiner_amount` : Refiner to base ratio.
 Requires refiner model and refiner clip to function
   - `refiner_ascore_positive` : Refiner aesthetic score for positive prompt
   - `refiner_ascore_negative` : Refiner aesthetic score for negative prompt
-  - `sampler` : Sampler
-  - `scheduler` : Scheduler
-  - `scale_method` : If set, will scale image to match target sizes using the provided algorithm
-  - `scale_target_width` : If `scale_method` is enabled, image will be resized to this
-  - `scale_target_height` : If `scale_method` is enabled, image will be resized to this
-  - `scale_steps` : Steps for scaled passes
+  - `sampler` : Sampler.
+DDIM or Euler needed for proper refiner usage
-  - `scale_denoise` : Denoise amount for scaled passes
+  - `scheduler` : Scheduler.
+Normal needed for proper refiner usage
-  - `scale_refiner_amount` : Refiner amount for scaled passes.
-Note the refiner performs **very poorly** on higher resolutions.
   - `seed` : Seedy.

-Recommended settings for various workflows...

-  - Text2Image: defaults
-  - Text2Image no refiner:
-    - `sampler`: `dpmpp_2m`
-    - `scheduler`: `karras`
-  - Text2Image w/latent upscale:
-    - `scale_method`:`latent bicubic`
+#### BSZPrincipledScale:
+Up/downscaling with either pixel, latent, or model methods.
+Pixel and model methods first decode with the VAE before scaling and re-encoding.
+ - `vae` : VAE to use when converting to pixel space and back
-    - `scale_denoise` : `0.6`
+ - `latent` : Latnet image
-  - Text2Image w/pixel upscale:
-    - `scale_method` : `pixel bicubic`
+ - `width` : New width
-    - `scale_denoise` : `0.3`
+ - `height` : New height
-    - `vae_tile` : `encode` if scaling to a very large resolution
+ - `method` : Scaling method to use
-  - Img2Img w/upscale:
-    - Same as text2img upscaling
-    - `steps` : `0`

 ### bsz-latent-manipulation.py
 Nodes for manipulating the color of latent images.